 Organizations and law firms across the country, as well as internationally, offer fellowships to law students at all levels.
 Below is a sampling of such programs; many more are available by searching online.

 New York City Law Department Summer Honors Program

 Approximately 50 Summer Honors Program interns are selected annually.
-Summer interns regularly draft motion papers and briefs, take or defend a depositions, draft appellate briefs, and regularly stand up in court to argue motions and conduct arraignments.
+Summer interns regularly draft motion papers and briefs, take or defend depositions, draft appellate briefs, and regularly stand up in court to argue motions and conduct arraignments.
 Weekly stipends and free housing are offered.

 Sierra Club Environmental Law Program Summer Internships

 This program hires law students to assist with strategic public interest environmental litigation concerning the Sierra Club's overarching conservation initiatives: confronting the fossil fuel industry to save our climate and protecting our communities and wilderness.

 Animal Legal Defense Fund Summer Clerkships and Internships

 The fund offers many legal clerkships, internships and fellowships related to animal welfare.